helsing72/ops/Doc/RequestReply.md

 ```
 Participant participant = Participant.getInstance("HelloDomain");
 participant.addTypeSupport(new HelloRequestReplyTypeFactory());

 final RequestHelloDataSubscriber subscriber = new hello.RequestHelloDataSubscriber(participant.createTopic("RequestHelloTopic"));
 final HelloDataPublisher helloDataPublisher = new HelloDataPublisher(participant.createTopic("HelloTopic"));
 subscriber.addObserver(new Observer()
 {
   public void update(Observable sub, Object o)
   {
     RequestHelloData request = subscriber.getData();
     System.out.println("Request received from " + request.requestersName + ".");
     //Create a reply
     HelloData helloData = new HelloData();
     //Set the requestId of the reply to the requstId of the reply
     helloData.requestId = request.requestId;
     helloData.requestAccepted = true;
     helloData.helloString = "Hello " + request.requestersName + "!!";
     //Set the key of this publication to the key of the request
     helloDataPublisher.setKey(request.getKey());
     helloDataPublisher.write(helloData);
   }
 });
 ```

-Thats all thats needed to create request/reply over OPS, and what is nice about it is that because it uses normal OPS topics under the hood, you can debug and use them just as normal topics whenever you want.
+That's all that's needed to create request/reply over OPS, and what is nice about it is that because it uses normal OPS topics under the hood, you can debug and use them just as normal topics whenever you want.